 MAJORS DESCRIPTION Agricultural and Environmental Education The major serves those interested in teaching agricultural and environmental sciences in schools or in non-formal settings such as nature preserves, environmental camps, or other venues.
 This major prepares graduates to direct programs in the agricultural and environmental sciences as well as provides them with a skill set necessary to work within social science careers related to these fields.
 This program of study meets state and federal requirements for entry into teacher preparation in agriculture and science, as well as requirements in Career Technical Education (CTE).
+Agricultural and Environmental Technology The Agricultural and Environmental Technology major teaches students to integrate the next generation of technologies such as big data, robotics, digital technology, Al and machine learning for more advanced, efficient and sustainable food, fiber and energy production.
+Students in this major can specialize in digital agriculture, bioproducts and wearable technologies, or energy and environmental technologies.
 Animal Biology The Animal Biology major offers students training in the biological and natural sciences as they apply to animals.
 The major covers the basic biological sciences that explain animal evolution, systematics, ecology, physiology and molecular biology.
 Students in the Animal Biology major are encouraged to think beyond particular groups of animals in which they are interested and to consider science as a process and a way of advancing society.
 Emphasis is on biological principles that can be used in research or in solving societal problems associated with animals in agriculture, urban areas, or natural environments.
 Animal Science The Animal Science major is devoted to the sciences central to understanding biological function of domestic and captive animals, their care, management, and utilization by people for food, fiber, companionship and recreation.
 Advances in science and technology, and an ever-growing human population, have increased the complexity of issues surrounding the care and management of animals.
 Specializations within the major allow students to develop a scientific appreciation of animals and their relationship to their environment.
 Graduates in Animal Science are able to advance the science and technology of animal care and management in an objective and effective manner for the betterment of animals and society.
 Animal Science and Management The Animal Science and Management major combines a thorough education in the basic biology of domestic animal species with a strong background in agricultural economics.
 Graduates of this interdisciplinary major will be well positioned to adjust to our rapidly changing world and job market.
 Atmospheric Science Atmospheric science is the study of the air that surrounds the planet.
 It includes all weather phenomena and climate including the chemistry of trace constituents and cloud and particle formation, as well as quantitative studies of severe weather events such as hurricanes and tornadoes.
 It includes the study of the impacts of human and other biotic activity on the quality of the air we breathe.
 Changes in regional and global climate are also central to this field of study.
 Biological and Agricultural Engineering (Cross College Major/Minor) Biological Systems Engineering is the biology-based engineering discipline that integrates life sciences with engineering from molecular to ecosystem levels.
 The Department of Biological and Agricultural Engineering is recognized as the leading one of its kind in the western United States and is consistently viewed as one of the top biological/agricultural engineering departments in the world.
 Within this discipline (also called biological engineering), faculty members emphasize a range of research areas including agricultural production/natural resources, biotechnology engineering, and food engineering.